BALLYGOWAN FLUTE BAND

 The 2019 World Championship for Flute Bands was held in the Market Place Theatre, Armagh on Saturday 19 October.
 The test piece was a relatively unknown overture by Berlioz called “Rob Roy”.
 The composer was not happy with his work, never published it, and he was reported to have burned his copy of the score when he returned home from its premier!

 The adjudicator was Alan Fernie who hails from Newtongrange in Scotland.
 He learned to play trombone at school and with his local brass band.
 He studied music in Glasgow and London and taught music in schools for over 20 years.
-Alan is a well-
+Alan is a well-known arranger, composer, conductor and adjudicator.

 He began his remarks by thanking the Bands Association for inviting him for what was a fascinating and new experience.
 He said he had been wanting togetherness in the ensembles, and advised players to listen to and support each other in order to knit the various parts together.
 He said he had heard five excellent bands playing a daunting and tricky piece, referred to it as a mountain to climb and added that the better bands found “space” to meet the technical challenges and make music.